 In the U.S. and worldwide, lung cancer causes more deaths than any other type of cancer.
-Lung cancer is not a single tumor type but rather is composed of a number of different types of cancer, each with its challenges in diagnosis and predicting behavior and response to treatment.
+Lung cancer is not a single tumor type but rather is composed of a number of different subtypes, each with its challenges in diagnosis, predicting behavior, and response to treatment.

 The lung cancer group in the Biomarker Discovery Program has multiple projects targeting these different challenges, such as predicting the course of disease and identifying novel therapeutic targets in adenocarcinoma and identifying screening biomarkers in squamous cell carcinoma.

-In patients who present with more than one lung tumor, we are identifying biomarkers to determine if these are two separate tumors or related tumors, which is critical when choosing appropriate treatment for patients with multiple lung tumors.
+In patients who present with more than one lung tumor, we are identifying biomarkers to determine their molecular origin as two separate tumors or related malignancies, which is critical when choosing appropriate treatment.

 Finally, some tumors have neuroendocrine features (a form of differentiation) that can be identified with biomarkers, and we are identifying the role of these markers in predicting tumor behavior.